If you want to go abroad or if you come (back) to Germany from abroad, you will find helpful addresses and links here.

 Around 300 German universities have partnerships with universities and other institutions abroad.
 All existing collaborations between a German and a foreign university can be searched here.

 The offer of the German Scholars Organization eV is primarily aimed at German academics living abroad who would like to continue their academic Career in Germany.
-It is an independent association that supports German academics abroad on a non-profit basis and promotes their return to Germany.
+It is an independent association that supports German scientists abroad and promotes their return to Germany.
 The GSO offers free advice for this.
 The GSO advises, among other things, on the creation of a CV or through a personal preparatory meeting.
 In addition to its own funding programs, it also provides information about those of other organizations that financially support returnees when they return home.

 A lot of questions and organizational matters need to be clarified for a stay abroad.
 In order not to sink completely into the chaos of the flood of information, Euraxess Germany provides information and advice to researchers who come to Germany for a research project or who are going abroad.
 A wide range of information can be found on the website, including on the topics of funding opportunities, social security and tax issues as well as topics relating to the mobility of researchers.
 Depending on whether you are going abroad, coming to Germany from abroad or returning after a long stay abroad, you will find all the relevant information and a funding database in the respective category.